-My research interests include Latin American poetry, in particular that of the 'Generación comprometida', as both creating and responding to the political and intellectual climate in Central America in the latter half of the twentieth century.
-My PhD thesis posits the poetry of Ernesto Cardenal and Roque Dalton within the postcolonial problematic of Latin America, and reviews their work in the context of the history of twentieth-century Central America.
+My research interests include Central American poetry, in particular, that of "guerrilla poets", as both creating and responding to the political and intellectual climate in Latin America in the latter half of the twentieth century.
+My PhD thesis posits the poetry of Ernesto Cardenal, Roque Dalton and Oto René Castillo, the best known and, arguably, the most influential Central American poets of the 20th century, within the postcolonial problematic of Latin America, and reviews their work in the context of the history of twentieth-century Central America.
 It examines the construction and deconstruction of metanarratives in the poetry of the period: in the understanding and revision of historiographical models of conquest and imperialism, particularly in the light of the Cuban revolution and ideas surrounding the "New Man".
-It is my argument that an aesthetic of social justice informs Dalton's and Cardenal's attempts to marshal the defeats of history into an empowering vision of a revolutionary future by transforming the past into a contemporary political opportunity.
-This political opportunity is created by the cultural, political, religious, social and economic references used counter-hegemonically in their work, providing a political discourse that both mirrors and contributes to the elaboration and promotion of an ideological practice, key to the revolutionary struggle against the different dictatorial regimes in the region.
+It traces the use of the poetic voice as a representative of the most marginalized in society - the poor and the indigenous population - and the emergence of a transnational Latin American aesthetic of social justice which has become key to the region's identity.

 I am also interested in the ideas and theories behind Language Teaching Pedagogy, which I have studied and used extensively since the completion of my first degree.

 I hold a Diploma in Higher Education in Second Language Teaching and Acquisition, a BA in Philology, an MA and a PhD in Hispanic Studies with a focus on Central American poetry.

 I am currently working, as part of a team, on the design of a Spanish MOOC, an online Spanish course aimed at unlimited participation and open access via the web.